jparise/apprankings/README.md

 *All* and *Games* categories, but it could be further extended and parameterized to support a much wider range of queries.

+This code is released under the terms of the [MIT License][license].

 ## Usage

     usage: apprankings.py [-h] [-a APPS [APPS ...]] [-c COUNTRIES [COUNTRIES ...]]